ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 ## Token Verification

-Tokens are verified by checking that Token.authenticator is a valid signature over the remainder of the token input using the Issuer Public Key.
+Verifying a Token requires checking that Token.authenticator is a valid signature over the remainder of the token input using the Issuer Public Key.
 The function `RSASSA-PSS-VERIFY` is defined in {{Section 8.1.2 of !RFC8017}}, using SHA-384 as the Hash function, MGF1 with SHA-384 as the PSS mask